Thursday, February 25, 2016

 Previously, Singleton divided his time calling play-by-play and providing commentary at the MSG Network.
 In 1998, he was part of MSG's production team that won four New York Emmys for its Yankees coverage.

 He joined the MSG Network in 1997 from The Sports Network (TSN), where he served as an analyst for the Montreal Expos (1985-96).
-From 1991-96, he also called play-by-play and served as analyst for CIQC Radio, the Expos' flagship radio network.
+From 1991-96, he also called play-by-play and served as an analyst for CIQC Radio, the Expos' flagship radio network.
 In 1996 and 1997, he was named by FOX Sports as a lead analyst for Saturday afternoon baseball broadcasts.
 In 1997 and 1998, he worked as an analyst for Major League Baseball International.

 Born in Manhattan and raised in Mount Vernon, New York, Singleton has fond memories of visiting Ebbets Field, seeing Willie Mays play at the Polo Grounds, sitting in the bleachers at Yankee Stadium for Roger Maris' 47th home run in 1961 and listening to Red Barber announce Brooklyn Dodger games.